day8/re-frame/docs/SubscriptionInfographic.md

 ## Subscriptions

-A re-frame app is 75% derived data. `app-db` is the root, authoratative source of data but radiating from it is a graph of derived data.
+A re-frame app is 75% derived data.

-Ultimately, the leaf nodes of this graph are ViewFunctions which compute hiccup (more data) which is rendered into the application's UI.
-But sitting within the graph, between the root and these leaves, are intermediate computational nodes supplied by subscriptions, which produce (more data) "materialsed views" of `app-db`.
+`app-db` is the root, authoratative source of data but radiating from it is a graph of nodes all computing derived data.
+Ultimately, the leaf nodes of this graph are ViewFunctions which compute hiccup (yes, derived data) which is rendered into the application's UI.
+But sitting within the graph, between the root and these leaves, are intermediate computational nodes supplied by subscriptions which compute materialised views of the data in `app-db`.

 ## The Domino Narative

 In terms of the dominos narative, subscriptions are domino 4, and the leaf View Functions are domino 5.
-For tutorial purposes, we distinguishthem - they serve different needs - but keep in mind they are, conceptually, all nodes in the same graph.
+For tutorial purposes, we distinguish them - they serve different purposes - but they are, conceptually, all nodes in the same graph.

-## Subscriptions
+## Graph Shapes

-In the simplest version of a graph, subscriptions simply extract data from `app-db`, which then flows on into ViewFunctions unchanged.
+In the simplest version of a graph, subscriptions simply extract some part of the data in `app-db`, which then flows on into ViewFunctions unchanged.
-So what get delivered to the ViewFunctions is exactly what's in `app-db`.

-In more complex examples, subscriptions are layered, with some obtaining data from one or more other subscriptions, and each node in the graph does further computations to produce materialised views of the data currently in `app-db`.
-What the ViewFunctions eventually recieve is a highly processed version of what's in `app-db`.
+In more complex examples, subscriptions are layered, with some obtaining data from one or more other subscriptions, before a ViewFunctions eventually recieve highly processed versions of what's in `app-db`.

 ## The Layers

 The layers in this graph are as follows:
-   - layer 1 is the root node, `app-db`
+   - layer 1 is the root node, `app-db`.
-   - layer 2 subsrcitpions take data directly from `app-db`
+   - layer 2 subscriptions extract data directly from `app-db`.
-   - layer 3 subsrciptions take data only from other subsciptions (not `app-db`)
+   - layer 3 subscriptions obtain data from other subsciptions (not `app-db`), and compute derived data.
-   - layer 4 the view functions
+   - layer 4 the view functions which compute hiccup (more derived data)

-As we'll see soon, there's good reasons to distinguish between layer 2 (extractor) and layer 3 (materialised view).
+As we'll see soon, there's efficency reasons to distinguish between layer 2 (extractor) and layer 3 (materialised view).

 ## reg-sub

-As we have already seen, subscription handlers are registered via `reg-sub`.
+Subscription handlers are registered using `reg-sub`.

 But note: just because you register a handler doesn't mean that node exists in the graph.
-You are simply defining what would happen if ever the node was needed.
+You are only defining how the node would compute if it was needed.

-Nodes in the signal graph are created and destroyed according to the demands
-of (leaf) ViewFunction nodes.
+Nodes in the signal graph are created and destroyed according to the demands of (leaf) ViewFunction nodes.

-When a ViewFunction uses a subscription whatever nodes are needed to service that subscription will be created, and when the ViewFunction is destroyed that part of the graph servicing that need will be destroyed (unless used for other purposes).
+When a ViewFunction uses a subscription, the graph of nodes needed to service that subscription will be created and, later, when the ViewFunction is destroyed that part of the graph will also be destroyed (unless used for other purposes).

 ## Infographic and Code